stctheproducer/docker-containers/README.md

 ### Environment Variables

-Take time to go through the `.env.example` file to see a the default values and make your own copy according to your environment (dev or prod).
+Take time to go through the `.env.example` file to see the default values and make your own copy according to your environment (dev or prod).

 ```bash
 cp .env.example .env